Dry decontamination: DEC'POL

 The DEC'POL® Emergency Decontamination Mitt is a polyvalent device that incorporates superabsorbent material with active agents for the destruction of chemical and biological contamination.
 The mitt was developed and is produced in Lyon, France, by clothes and fabric manufacturer Ouvry SAS.
 DEC'POL is available in cases of 20 mitts.

 FiberTect

 FiberTect is a multi-layer nonwoven composite fabric that absorbs and adsorbs chemical, biological, and radiological contaminants.
 It is made of two layers of polyester with an inner layer of fibrous activated carbon.
 The three layers are needle-punched to form a single fabric that allows the material to be structurally sound while creating void spaces for better absorption and adsorption.
 FiberTect is available in wipes or mitts, which remove up to 90% of contaminants.

 RSDL

 RSDL (or Reactive Skin Decontamination Lotion) consists of an absorbent sponge applicator and a lotion that neutralizes toxic agents.
-RSDL removes or neutralizes chemical warfare agents, T-2 toxins, and pesticides.
+RSDL removes or neutralizes chemical warfare agents, T-2 mycotoxins, and pesticides.
+RSDL is the standard decontamination means for many armed forces such as the US Army, Canadian Forces and the German Bundeswehr.